symfony/symfony-docs/templating/hinclude.rst

             ],
         ]);

-.. versionadded:: 4.3

-    The ``framework.fragments.hinclude_default_template`` option was introduced
-    in Symfony 4.3.
-In previous Symfony versions it was called ``framework.templating.hinclude_default_template``.

 You can define default templates per ``render()`` function (which will override any global default template that is defined):